-Where a trip involves activity in or around water staff must also refer to the DCSF publication 'Group Safety at Water Margins' (2003).
+Where a trip involves activity in or around water staff must also refer to the OEAP National Guidance document - Group Safety at Water Margins.

-Staff can obtain copies of these documents from the EVC.
+Staff can obtain copies of these documents from the EVC or on the internet.

 4.2.
 Finance